Barclays PLC (BCS) is set to bring smile on the investors face as Analysts sets mean Target price of $11.93

 Sponsored

-The company’s shares, operating in the sector of Financial managed to top a trading volume set approximately around 18613356 for the day, which was evidently higher, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Financial managed to top a trading volume set approximately around 5959172 for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 The Analysts eye on Barclays PLC (BCS)